History: Historical objectivity

-Some outlooks associated with realism, empiricism, and reconstructionism, conceptualise history as the search for truth or knowledge, which they see as recoverable through rigorous evaluation and careful interpretation of evidence.
+Some outlooks associated with realism, empiricism, and reconstructionism, conceptualize history as the search for truth or knowledge, which they see as recoverable through rigorous evaluation and careful interpretation of evidence.
 (Note: The German historian Leopold von Ranke was among the most important proponents of this scientific approach in the 19th century.
 Key modern scholars taking this view include Sir Geoffrey Elton, Arthur Marwick and E. P. Thompson.)
-Other scholars critique this view, emphasising the subjective and partial nature of historical knowledge.
+Other scholars critique this view, emphasizing the subjective and partial nature of historical knowledge.
 (Note: These critiques rest on arguments including that: it is impossible to recover the totality of the past; as events have already passed, accounts cannot be verified against events but against other accounts; historical writing is mediated and constructed by the historian and the process of narrative construction involves interpretation and selective readings; and evidence itself is necessarily subjective as its content is mediated through its maker and its survival through processes of selection.
-From this viewpoint, hindsight and modern theorising also allow historians to piece together evidence and put forward interpretations that are only visible after the fact and do so from a biased perspective, meaning that history as the known past is a human creation.)
+From this viewpoint, hindsight and modern theorizing also allow historians to piece together evidence and put forward interpretations that are only visible after the fact and do so from a biased perspective, meaning that history as the known past is a human creation.)
 Perspectivists claim that historical perspectives are inherently subjective, as they require selecting particular sources and inquiries, and ascertaining what information can be regarded as historical fact.
 They argue that statements can only be objective within or relative to one of several competing historical perspectives.
 A stronger scepticist or relativist outlook states that no historical knowledge can be proven objective.
-(Note: Among the proponnents of the more relativist viewpoint was E. H. Carr, whose What Is History?
+(Note: Among the proponents of the more relativist viewpoint was E. H. Carr, whose What Is History?
 (1961) examined how historical and social contexts impact the way historians choose and analyse facts.)
-This emphasis on subjectivities has been extended by postmodernist theories that suggest that it is impossible to know the past objectively, adding that meaning is created through human-made texts, the language of which "constitute our world as we perceive it".
+This emphasis on subjectivities has been extended by postmodernist theories that suggest that it is impossible to know the past objectively, adding that meaning is created through human-made texts, the language of which "constitute[s] our world as we perceive it".
 (Note: Some scholars argue that recognising the subjective nature of historical sources has the benefit of opening up new areas of research and new ways of engaging with historical subjects; it also provides new approaches for analysing sources, critiquing dominant narratives, and allowing historians to engage with different concepts.)
-Neo-realists have responded to this trend by reemphasising the centrality of empiricist methodologies to historical analysis.
+Neo-realists have responded to this trend by reemphasizing the centrality of empiricist methodologies to historical analysis.
 They acknowledge the influence of subjective evaluations but contend that historical truth is reachable nonetheless.
 (Note: Scholars advocating for this view include Richard J. Evans.)